Carrie (franchise)

-Carrie is an American horror media franchise, based on the 1974 novel of the same name by author Stephen King.
-The series consists of four films, a Broadway musical, a television miniseries and a television special.
+Carrie is an American horror media franchise, based on the 1974 novel of the same name by author Stephen King, and owned by Amazon MGM Studios under Metro-Goldwyn-Mayer.
+It mainly follows Carrie White, a high school girl from an abusive household who has telekinetic powers.

+The franchise includes four films and a television miniseries.
+It also spawned a stage musical adaptation, which in turn, inspired an unofficial parody show, and was the focus of a musical episode of the American television series Riverdale.
+The 1976 film received positive reviews from critics, while the 1999 sequel and two film adaptations received mixed reviews.

 Novel

-In the novel, which was King’s first work, a slightly overweight, shy, and usually bullied girl named Carietta "Carrie" Nadine White is being raised by Margaret, an unstable religious fanatic who thinks almost everything could be sinful.
+In the novel, which was King's first work, a slightly overweight, shy, and usually bullied girl named Carietta "Carrie" Nadine White is being raised by Margaret, an unstable religious fanatic who thinks almost everything could be sinful.
 The book describes an odd incident of her exhibiting signs of telekinesis as a child, before focusing on her as a teen in high school; when she gets her first period in the shower, she panics as Margaret never taught her to prepare for having a period.
 Popular girls Christine "Chris" Hargensen and Susan "Sue" Snell ringlead the other girls to chant "period" and taunt Carrie.
 A few of the girls even throw tampons, further confusing Carrie, who believes she is dying.
 The gym teacher, Rita Desjardin, punishes the girls with a week of detention and suspends Chris when she refuses to comply.
 Desjardin also sends Carrie home with Margaret, believing Carrie should confront her mother about never being taught about a period.
 Margaret locks Carrie in the "praying closet," as Margaret believes that periods are a symbol of a sexual sin on Carrie's part.
 However, she lets Carrie out much earlier than she does normally, and Carrie believes it is because her mother knows that Carrie has become aware of her own powers.